ptsochantaris/trailer-json/README.md

             // numbers and any Entry from it must not be accessed outside the closure let numbers = try TypedJson.parse(bytes: $0)

-            // but parsed value can escape - note that parsing the whole document would be very slow
+            // but parsed value can escape - note that parsing the whole document would be
-            // so for cases like these the `TrailerJson` parser is 10x faster! return numbers.parsed as!
+            // very slow, so for cases like these the `TrailerJson` parser is 10x faster! return try numbers.parsed as!
 [Int]
         }
         let number = numberArray[1]
         print(number)
 ```

 ### Notes